-The AS ATN/AIR–P is trying to raise awareness about our clinical and research activities.
+The ATN/AIR–P is trying to raise awareness about our clinical and research activities.
 Our aim is to advance the care of children with ASD by making information available to parents, healthcare professionals and the wider community about the latest tools, strategies, practices, and findings, as they prove effective.
-Here you will find information on how the AS ATN/AIR-P is increasing knowledge and awareness to address medical conditions in autism through development of tool kits and availability of training opportunities through webinars.
+Here you will find information on how the ATN/AIR-P is increasing knowledge and awareness to address medical conditions in autism through development of tool kits and availability of training opportunities through webinars.

 Search through our section of tool kits and webinars to learn more.
 These can be found on the left side area of this page.

 A “Tool Kit” is a set of print or electronic materials that contain educational tools designed to support families and providers of children affected by autism in the management of their care.
 Tool Kits may also be targeted directly to the children to educate them or support them in the management of their own care.
 Tool Kits provide information on a focused topic with a specific goal such as supporting a family in making a health related decision for their child with ASD.
 Please visit our AIR-P Tool Kits page to learn more about all of the tool kits we have available for parents and professionals to date.
 Examples of the ATN/AIR-P tool kits include: